Updated December 16, 2025

 * An exception: in a monospaced font, each character takes up the same amount of space, so a single quotation mark or apostrophe next to a double quotation mark will be visually distinct, and you won’t need to add a space between the two marks (e.g., “Ain’t Misbehavin’”).

 † For technical details on all of this, including lists of breaking and nonbreaking spaces, consult the latest version of the “Unicode Line Breaking Algorithm.”
-Note that the rules in that report may be implemented in different ways depending on the application.
+But note that the rules in that report may be implemented in different ways depending on the application.
 For example, in MS Word and Google Docs, thin and hair spaces act as nonbreaking spaces—even though they are listed as breaking spaces in the report.
+See also “Navigating Spaces in Manuscripts and Beyond” at Shop Talk.

 ‡ Not using any space between an apostrophe and a quotation mark, or between a single and a double quotation mark, has the advantage of never stranding a mark—which is probably why this approach seems to be so popular.
 But for the sake of your readers, it’s best to add a nonbreaking space.